top of page

 What’s that guy’s name?

-Why is it difficult to remember the name “Steve” after knowing the guy for twenty years?
+Why is remembering the name “Steve” difficult after knowing the guy for twenty years?
 I'm sorry, but your brain doesn’t remember very much.
 It does not remember your friend’s name as “Steve.”
 It remembers his name as a collection of sounds, such as “st,” “e” and “ve.”
 The name is broken down into its basic constituents and saved in various cranial compartments for later retrieval.
-When you try to recall that guy’s name, your brain thinks, “Hmm—it starts with st. There’s an ee sound in there somewhere, and a ve.
-Oh, yes, Steve it is!”
+When you try to recall that guy’s name, your brain thinks, “Hmm—it starts with st. There’s an ee sound in there somewhere and a ve.
+Oh, yes, Steve, it is!”
 Your brain does this very fast (for some of us).
 The problem is, what if you’re trying to remember the name “Steve,” and the person next to you says, “Isn’t his name Stan?”
 Whoops.
 You consciously try to reject the name “Stan.”
 But now the “st,” “a,” and “n” sounds block the placement of pieces necessary to assemble "Steve."

 The medical term for this condition is called presque vu.
 In military terminology, you’ve lost “target lock.”